Best Smart Thermostats Under $200 in 2026: Ranked by Savings and Ease of Install

 How much can I save with a smart thermostat?

-Average savings of 10-23% on heating and cooling costs.
-For a typical US home spending $1,500-2,000/year on HVAC, that’s $150-460 annually.
-Most smart thermostats pay for themselves within 12-24 months.
+You can expect average savings of 10-23% on heating and cooling costs.
+For a typical US home spending around $1,500-2,000/year on HVAC, that translates to $150-460 annually.
+What’s even better?
+Most smart thermostats actually pay for themselves within 12-24 months.

 Are smart thermostats worth it for renters?